 - Pyrex Glass Casserole

-I have an article here that goes into a lot more detail on each of the substitutes – check it out…
+I have an article that goes into a lot more detail on each of the substitutes – check out what can I use instead of a Dutch oven.

 Why Are Dutch Ovens Expensive?

 Dutch ovens can be expensive if they are made of premium materials and are handmade.
-However, there are Dutch ovens that do not require a premium price and a work just as well as and an expensive Dutch oven.
+However, there are Dutch ovens that do not require a premium price and work just as well as an expensive Dutch oven.
+Resource: Why are Dutch ovens so expensive?

 Le Creuset Dutch Oven Uses